Generational differences in retail workplace safety

 With the March 1, 2025 deadline approaching, now is the time to get ready.
 Start by conducting a workplace violence assessment, drafting a prevention policy, and ensuring employees receive proper training.
 By taking action now, you’ll not only comply with the law but also protect your employees — the heart of your business.

 After leading the industry in the delivery of a comprehensive and compliant employee training solution to meet California’s stringent workplace violence prevention law, we are again at the forefront of a compliance training solution to fulfill the New York Retail Worker Safety Act.
-In November, we will release an interactive solution, created with the oversight of our in-house team of legal experts, which can be tailored to your workplace violence prevention policies.
+The course was created with the oversight of our in-house team of legal experts, which can be tailored to your workplace violence prevention policies.
 It will equip your employees and managers with the crucial knowledge and skills needed to stay safe.
 Specifically, the training will cover: